MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 [//]: <> (MVL-651)

 ## Summary
-* MeVisLab provides pre-defined modules you can re-use and connect for building more or less complex networks.
+* MeVisLab provides predefined modules you can reuse and connect for building more or less complex networks.
 * Each module's output can be previewed using the Output Inspector.
 * Each module provides example networks to explain their usage.
-* Parameters of each module can be changed in the Module Inspector or Automatic Panel of the module.
+* Parameters of each module can be changed in the Module Inspector or automatic panel of the module.
 * Parameter connections can be established to synchronize the values of these parameters.
 * Modules can be clustered.
 Clustered modules can be encapsulated into local or global macro modules.
 * Macro modules encapsulate networks.
 Internal networks can be shown and modified.
 Any changes of the internal network are applied to the macro module on-the-fly, changes in the *.mlab* file change the permanent behavior of your module.